Terms and Conditions

 5. Packing; Marking; Shipping.
 Seller must (a) properly mark, pack, and ship all Goods in accordance with the requirements of Buyer, Buyer’s customers, the involved carriers, and any applicable Law; and (b) label and/or tag each package according to Buyer instructions or, if no instructions are provided, in accordance with the prevailing standards of the industry.
 Markings must be in English unless the Contract specifies otherwise.
 Prior to shipment of the Goods, Seller must provide Buyer sufficient advance warning and notice in writing (including appropriate labels on the Goods, containers and packaging) of any hazardous, dangerous, or restricted material which is an ingredient in or a part of any of the Goods, together with any special handling instructions as may be necessary to advise carriers, Buyer’s customer, Buyer and their respective employees of how to exercise the measure of care and precaution which will best prevent bodily injury or property damage in the handling, transportation, processing, use, or disposal of the Goods, containers, and related packaging shipped to Buyer.
 Unless otherwise agreed in writing by Buyer or set forth in a Purchase Order, Seller shall bear all costs and expenses of marking, packing, and shipping the Goods.

 (a) All Goods are subject to Buyer’s inspection and approval at the destination; provided, however, Seller agrees that Buyer may not perform inspections of incoming Goods and waives any right to require Buyer to conduct such inspections.
 In addition, Buyer or third parties designated by Buyer may, upon reasonable advance notice to Seller, inspect production processes and property and conduct testing at Seller’s premises for the sole purpose of verifying Seller’s performance under this Contract.
+Testing may include secondary verification of the Goods to Buyer’s specifications and receipt of a certificate of analysis report (COA) on the Goods, in each case, prior to delivery.
 Buyer’s inspection, testing or failure to inspect or test the Goods does not constitute acceptance of the Goods, effect any right of Buyer, or relieve Seller of any of its responsibilities or warranties including Seller’s obligation of testing, inspection, and quality control.

 (b) Buyer may, at its option, reject any Goods that fail to conform strictly to the requirements of this Contract.
+Without limiting the foregoing, Buyer, at its option, may determine that the Goods are nonconforming or defective based on Buyer’s inspection and testing of a reasonable sample size of the Goods.
 If Buyer rejects any Goods, Buyer may elect to, without any liability to Seller, at no charge to Buyer, and at Seller’s cost and expense (i) require Seller to repair or replace the Goods; (ii) purchase similar Goods from another source and reduce the quantities of the Goods under this Contract (and any corresponding payment); and/or (iii) exercise any other right(s) provided to Buyer in this Contract or available at Law.
 Seller agrees that Seller will not charge Buyer, and Buyer has no obligation to pay Seller, to make repairs to, or replacements of, any nonconforming Goods.
 Seller will be liable for all liabilities, damages, losses, costs and expenses associated with Buyer’s rejection of the Goods, including, without limitation, any costs associated with inspecting, sorting, testing, repairing or replacing Goods, transportation, effecting cover, or claims by Buyer’s customers.
 Nonconforming Goods shall not be replaced without Buyer’s written permission.
 Nonconforming Goods will be held by Buyer for disposal in accordance with Seller’s instructions at Seller’s risk.
 Seller’s failure to provide written instructions within ten (10) days, or such shorter period as may be commercially reasonable under the circumstances, after notice of nonconformity, shall entitle Buyer, at Buyer’s option, to charge Seller for storage and handling, or to dispose of the Goods, without liability to Seller.

-(c) Notwithstanding the foregoing, if the Goods (or Buyer’s products that incorporate the Goods as a result of the Goods) are subject to removal from the stream of commerce or the subject of a corrective action plan or other remedial action initiated by a government entity, Seller, Buyer, or Buyer’s customers (a “Recall”), Seller shall be responsible for all matters and costs associated with the Recall, including but not limited to: (i) Consumer notification and contact; (ii) all expenses and losses incurred by Buyer in connection with such Recall (and where applicable, any products with which the Goods have been packaged, consolidated or commingled), including but not limited to refunds to customers (or their end users), lost profits, transportation costs, the costs of Buyer’s overhead, systems expenses in processing any Recall, and all other costs associated therewith; and (iii) initial and subsequent contact and reporting of the Recall to any government agency having jurisdiction over the affected Goods that are the subject of the Recall.
+(c) Notwithstanding the foregoing, if the Goods (or Buyer’s products that incorporate the Goods as a result of the Goods) are subject to removal from the stream of commerce or the subject of a corrective action plan or other remedial action initiated by a government entity, Seller, Buyer, or Buyer’s customers (a “Recall”), Seller shall implement the Recall as instructed by Buyer and shall be responsible for all matters and costs associated with the Recall, including but not limited to: (i) Consumer notification and contact; (ii) all expenses and losses incurred by Buyer in connection with such Recall (and where applicable, any products with which the Goods have been packaged, consolidated or commingled), including but not limited to refunds to customers (or their end users), lost profits, loss of goodwill, transportation costs, the costs of Buyer’s overhead, systems expenses in processing any Recall, and all other costs associated therewith; and (iii) initial and subsequent contact and reporting of the Recall to any government agency having jurisdiction over the affected Goods that are the subject of the Recall.
 Seller shall promptly, and in no event later than twenty-four (24) hours after its decision to initiate a Recall or its receipt of a Recall notice from a government entity, inform Buyer of the Recall.
+Notwithstanding the foregoing, Seller shall not initiate a Recall without prior consultation with, and consent of, Buyer.
 Seller shall promptly inform Buyer of its becoming aware of any defect in the Goods that could reasonably be expected to cause damage, illness, injury or death to humans, animals, or property, or the noncompliance of the Goods with any applicable safety or regulatory standard or Law, whether imposed by a government entity or by Buyer.
-If a government agency initiates any inquiry or investigation relating to the Goods, Seller shall notify Buyer immediately thereof and take reasonable steps to resolve the matter without exposing Buyer to any liability or risk.
+If a government agency initiates any inquiry or investigation relating to the Goods, Seller shall notify Buyer immediately thereof, provide to Buyer copies of any correspondence from or to such government agency, and take reasonable steps to resolve the matter without exposing Buyer to any liability or risk.
+Seller shall cooperate fully with Buyer in implementing any Recall.

 8. Price, Invoices, and Payment.